cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### RDS & Aurora Security
 - at-rest encryption:
 	- DB masters and replicas encryption using AWSK KMS must be defined at launch time
-	- if the master is not encryped, the read replicas canot be encrypted
+	- if the master is not encryped, the read replicas cannot be encrypted
 	- to encrypt an un-encrypted DB, use a DB snapshot and restore as encrypted
 - in-flight encryption:
 	- TLS_ready by default, use the AWS TLS root certificates client-side